 If you absolutely can’t use polymeric sand, for one reason or another, the best replacement for it is Mason’s sand, also called builder’s sand.

-Its particles are much finer and can perform the function better than regular sand would.
+Its particles are much finer and can perform the function better than regular sand can.

 It depends on the kind of sand you use.
 If you go with polymeric sand, a controlled wetting with a garden hose already activates the sand and keeps it in place.